Australian interest rate history

 Key statistics

-• The average bonus savings rate in Australia fell to 4% per annum in October 2025, down from 4.85% a year earlier, according to data from the Reserve Bank of Australia.
+• The average bonus savings rate in Australia rose to 4.8% per annum in May 2026, up from 4.4% a year earlier, according to data from the Reserve Bank of Australia.

 • Amid the backdrop of rising cash rates and inflation since 2022, these higher savings rates reflect the pressure on banks and savers alike.